oaregithub/oare_mono/README.md

 ### Windows

 There are multiple ways to download and install Node.js and Yarn.
-You can choose to install them using whatever method we choose.
+You can choose to install them using whatever method you choose.
 However, the instructions below outline the method that we recommend.

 First, download the Windows Node.js installer [here](https://nodejs.org/en/).